Monkeypox virus could become entrenched as new STD in the US | Health

 Demand has exceeded supply, with clinics in some cities rapidly running out of vaccine doses and health officials across the country saying said they don't have enough.

 That's changing, Walensky said.
-As of this week, the government has distributed more than 191,000 doses, and it has 160,000 more ready to send.
+As of this week, the government has distributed more than 191,000 doses, and it has 160,000 more ready.
 As many as 780,000 doses will become available as early as next week.

-Once the current demand is satisfied, the government will look at expanding vaccination efforts.
+Once current demand is satisfied, the government will look at expanding vaccination efforts.

-The CDC believes that 1.5 million US men are considered at high risk for infection.
+The CDC believes 1.5 million US men are considered at high risk for the infection.

-Testing has also expanded.
-More than 70,000 people can be tested each week, far more than the current demand, Walensky said.
-The government has also embarked on a campaign to educate doctors and gay and bisexual men about the disease, she added.

 Walensky agrees that such a scenario is likely.
-"If it's not contained all over the world, we are always at risk of having flare-ups" from travelers, she said.
+“If it's not contained all over the world, we are always at risk of having flare-ups” from travellers, she said.

-Shawn Kiernan, of the Fairfax County Health Department in Virginia, said there is reason to be tentatively optimistic because so far the outbreak is concentrated in one group of people — men who have sex with men.

 If monkeypox becomes an endemic sexually transmitted disease, it will be yet another challenge for health departments and doctors already struggling to keep up with existing STDs.